0x72616a6e72/HTB-Swagshop/readme.md

 Magento eCommerce - Remote Code Execution                                                                                                    https://www.exploit-db.com/exploits/37977

-Based on the information regarding version number this exploit should work!
+Based on the version of Magento this exploit should work!

 # Unprivileged Reverse Shell